Writes invalid XML chars to the database

 Perhaps a safety measurement to prevent unforeseen consequences is an idea.
 Like saving the database to a temporary file, opening it under the hood to see if it can be opened, and only when everything works out, replace the database that is saved.

-#9 Updated by Felix Geyer over 1 year ago
+#9 Updated by Felix Geyer almost 2 years ago

 - Target version set to 2.0.1